- In general: use lowest effective MHT dose for relief of menopausal symptoms

 – Estrogen dependent tumors (endo, breast) – Thrombophlebitis – Undiagnosed abnormal vaginal bleeding – Acute IHD – Recurrent thromboembolism | – History of CAD – Uncontrolled HTN – Active liver disease – Active SLE – Otosclerosis |

-- When coming off taper oestrogen over 6 weeks (if initially mild sx) or 6 months (if more severe).
+- Discontinuation: When stopping HRT, taper oestrogen over a period of 6 weeks for mild symptoms or over 6 months for more severe symptoms.

 HOW TO START